FICO Reveals How Credit Mistakes Affect Your FICO Score

 Your FICO Score Might Respond Differently

 Take this information with a grain of salt.
 The FICO score calculation is too complex to give a specific point loss (or gain) value to all credit scenarios.
-The amount of points you lose for a credit mistake is based on your specific credit profile and will mimic these point losses only if your credit profile is exactly the same as ones described above.
-Even if you have the same FICO score as one of these scenarios that doesn’t mean your FICO score will respond the same to credit mistakes.
+The amount of points you lose for a credit mistake is based on your specific credit profile and will mimic these point losses only if your credit profile is exactly the same as the ones described above.
+Even if you do have the same FICO score as one of these scenarios, that does not mean your FICO score will respond the same to credit mistakes.
 That's because your FICO score movement depends on the information on your credit report.